Search for information about a product,

 Footnotes

-ACEi, angiotensin-converting enzyme inhibitor; ARB, angiotensin receptor blocker; eGFR, estimated glomerular filtration rate; ET-1, endothelin-1; ETAR, endothelin type A receptor; QD, once daily; RAS, renin-angiotensin system; RASi, renin-angiotensin system inhibitor; TEAE, treatment-emergent adverse event; UPCR, urine protein-creatinine ratio.
+ACEi, angiotensin-converting enzyme inhibitor; ARB, angiotensin receptor blocker; DEARA, dual endothelin and angiotensin receptor antagonist; eGFR, estimated glomerular filtration rate; ET-1, endothelin-1; Endothelin type A receptor, ETA receptor; RAS, renin-angiotensin system; RASi, renin-angiotensin system inhibitor; TEAEs, treatment-emergent adverse events; UPCR, urine protein-creatinine ratio; UPE, urine protein excretion.